ParalympicsGB and Hogan Lovells UK

 Leif Thobroe, – Para Taekwondo

-This is our sixth year supporting para athletes with a bursary.
-The 2023 bursary will provide financial support to para athletes who have aspirations of being selected for the Paris 2024 Paralympics Games.
+This is our eighth year supporting para athletes with a bursary.
+The 2025 bursary will provide financial support to para athletes.

 The bursary is intended to help athletes with any aspect of their sporting development, including additional coaching, transportation to training camps and competitions, nutrition and equipment.